Oil sector

 On February 3, 2023, the 9th Southern Gas Corridor Advisory Council Ministerial Meeting and the 1st Green Energy Advisory Council Ministerial Meeting were held in Baku.

 On March 1, 2024, the 10th Southern Gas Corridor Advisory Council Ministerial Meeting and the 2nd Green Energy Advisory Council Ministerial Meeting were held in Baku.
 On December 11, 2023, the decision was made to hold the 29th session of the Conference of the Parties to the UN Framework Convention on Climate Change, COP29, in Azerbaijan on November 11-22, 2024.
-Climate finance will be the main topic of discussions at COP29.
+This is a clear example of the international community's great respect for and confidence in Azerbaijan.

 Furthermore, the year 2024 has been declared the “Green World Solidarity Year” in the Republic of Azerbaijan by a decree of the President of the Republic of Azerbaijan dated December 25, 2023.